cuba-platform/cli-core/README.md

 ### CLI Core application development

+CLI lib coordinates `com.haulmont.cli.core:cli-core:1.0.0`

 Your application should have implementation for `MainCliPlugin` interface.
-And provide your plugin in `module-info.java`.
+And provide plugin implementation in `module-info.java`.

 For example:
 ```asciidoc
 provides MainCliPlugin with YourPlugin;